expmine/AccelerationSolver/README.md

 ## Performance Analysis
 The results indicate a substantial difference in performance between the C and Assembly implementations.
 The C implementation takes an average of **3069 ms**, while the Assembly implementation completes in **216.9 ms** on average.
 This demonstrates that the Assembly version is significantly more efficient, providing a faster execution time by approximately **14 times** compared to the C implementation.

-The faster execution time of the Assembly function is due to its low-level nature, allowing for optimizations not possible in higher-level C. The reduced overhead and direct control over CPU instructions contribute to the performance gains.

 ## Program Output and Correctness Check